EmicoEcommerce/Magento2TweakwiseExport-archived/README.md

 - Combined product stock calculation: this will determine stock the quantity of combined products (configurable, bundle, etc) SUM: add all quantities of child products, MAX: Use the max quantity of all child products, MIN: use the minimum quantity.
 This setting might be removed as each product type should have its own stock calculation method.
 - Export percentage of child products that are in stock: If set to yes then for each combined product the percentage of child products that are in stock will be exported.
 Example: A t-shirt (configurable) with sizes XS, S, M, L and XL (the associated simples) if only S and XL are in stock then the percentage is exported as 40 (as 2/5 of the products are in stock).
 - Export out of stock Combined product children: Tweakwise export aggregates child data on parent products, this setting determines if data from out of child products should be included in this aggregation.
-- Exclude child attributes: These values of these attributes will be excluded from product data.
+- Exclude child attributes: These values of these attributes will be excluded from product data when aggregating onto the parent product.
 - Which price value will be exported as "price" to tweakwise.

 ### Visibility settings
-Magento has multiple visibility settings, tweakwise only knows visible products meaning that if a product is in the feed then it will be visible while navigating.
+Magento has multiple visibility settings, tweakwise only knows visible products meaning that if a product is in the feed then it will be visible while navigating and searching.
 The magento visibility setting is exported in the feed so you can add a hidden filter to your tweakwise template to artificially use the correct settings.
 If you do this then exclude the visibility attribute from child products (see "Export Settings").